AdrianaCaetano/CS433-OperatingSystems/Prog2/README.md

 ## Attention:

 Always check for potential errors of system calls in your code, which might lead to creating an infinite number of processes.
-For example, execvp() may fail if the command is unknown, which should result in an error message “command not found”.
+For example, `execvp()` may fail if the command is unknown, which should result in an error message `“command not found”`.
 Monitor your processes and make sure all processes are terminated appropriately.
 We don't want to have hundreds of processes use up all the computer resources.